Youn Yuh-jung is living a dream.

 "We made a family together," she said.
 "That's what's so special about this movie, we became a real family."

 And as she mentioned, if she wins the coveted Oscar, she will make history as the first South Korean actress to win for Best Supporting Actress.
 Youn took home the Screen Actors Guild award last month for the role.

 Josh Ethan Johnson

 "It's stressful.
 I feel like I'm competing for my country.
 It's like the Olympics," she previously told PEOPLE of the potential honor.
 "I don't believe in competition, especially comparing acting to one to another.
 So being nominated to me, means I already got the award."

-The 93rd Academy Awards will air live on Sunday, April 25 starting at 8 p.m.
+The 93rd Academy Awards are airing live on Sunday, April 25 at 8 p.m.
 ET/5 p.m.
 PT on ABC.